 Notably, if the peaceful hometown survives the hero's Call

 that the hero will return to face and handily beat, as well as a girl he wanted to woo who he now either marries

 , or spurns

 in favor of the girl he met on the voyage

 This is so common in RPGs, be they Western or Eastern, that they might as well patent it — the "faffing about" part makes for great tutorial material.

-, it's still a classic
+While we've seen it frequently already, it's still a classic

 See also Good Morning, Crono

 .
 Contrast In Medias Res

 - Happened in Stardust with Tristan in the town of Wall.